Appont-dasb/C-programming/README.md

 # C-programming

-This course is designed to print letters, numbers, and symbols in different fonts.
+Curriculum design is designed to print letters, numbers, and symbols in different fonts.
+Game1 and Game2 are Classic mini-games.